JiachenRen/Kelvin/README.md

 ### Boolean logic
 - [x] Basic boolean operators
-  - And, or, xor, and not.
+  - And, or, not, xor, nand, and nor
 - [ ] Commutative simplification
   - Only handles and & or for now